 You know that saying that life is all about balance?
 Well, it rings true for people with chronic illness.
 If you’ve never heard of the spoon theory, I encourage you to check it out.
 Basically, it means that we have a finite amount of energy (or spoons) each day.
 Our daily activities, depending on how much effort they require, take away our energy reserves.
 If we do too much and use up all our energy — or more than what’s available in our tanks — in a day, we may experience a crash.
 Symptoms may worsen and fatigue may settle in.

 So balance high energy activities with low energy alternatives.
-Enjoy good days, but do not overdo it.
-I repeat, do not overdo it!
+Enjoy good days, but do not overdo them.
 A good-symptom day can tempt you into going all out and doing everything and more, but this can often lead to a crash.
 I know this, and I still make this mistake.
 Just make an effort to stay mindful!

 In addition, conserve energy throughout the day when possible.
 Simple changes to your daily routine can help with this.
 For example, prepare dinner while seated at a counter or use a shower bench.
 Sit down to style hair or apply makeup.